Rail transport in Lebanon: Ottoman Empire

 The line suffered a serious accident at Aley on 12 April 1904.
 Aley had grown with the railroad and functioned as a summer resort for the people of Beirut.
 Part of the locomotive exploded on the 7% incline east of town and, not thinking to apply the brakes, the train was allowed to fly back through the station.
 Two cars were completely destroyed upon the rocks on the other side, killing 8 and seriously injuring 21.

 The Aleppo Railway via the Beqaa Valley between the Mount Lebanon range and the Anti-Lebanon Mountains was built to standard gauge.
 As a result, traffic between the two lines had to be transferred at Riyaq.
 The line opened as far as Baalbek on 19 June 1902 and began service to Aleppo on 4 October 1906.
 The Baghdad Railway reached Aleppo in 1912, connecting the line with Istanbul.

 The concession for the Tripoli–Saida line was purchased from its original holder, a Syrian, by the French Société ottomane des libanais nord et sud de Beyrouth.
 By 1898, it had only laid 19 km of track and the DHP's concession was emended to permit a branch line to Tripoli.
 This was eventually extended northward to reconnect with the Aleppo Railway at Homs, beginning service in 1911.
 During the First World War, however, its track was removed for use elsewhere.

 A separate -gauge coastal railway, the Lebanese Tramway (Tramway Libanais) began service in 1895 and reached Maameltein in 1908.

 During the First World War, the Ottoman Empire seized control of all foreign-owned railways in the country, including the DHP.
 The entire Hauran line was disassembled to extend the Palestine Railways toward the Suez Canal.

+Thus, by the beginning of World War One the Ottomans - through foreign investment and oversight - had railways connecting Beirut, Tripoli, Homs, Hamah, Jaffa, Haifa, Nusaybin, Daraa, Aleppo, Istanbul, Medina.